 There are so many faith related and and garden related resources available these days that it is impossible list all of them but I thought that you would enjoy a list to at least browse through and enjoy.

 A few U.S. based blogs from a variety of faith perspectives:

-My colleague Andy Wade also posts regularly on the lessons he is learning from the garden on the.
+My colleague, Andy Wade, posts regularly on the lessons he is learning from the garden.
 I particularly love what he has done in his own garden to create a sense of the sacredness of God.

 More American Resources

 For those living in the Pacific NW, Seattle Tilth is a must contact organization.
 Their educational classes are superb.
 And if you are wanting to start a subsidized garden for communities at risk, the Just Garden Project in Seattle is the place to begin.
 The Seattle Tilth garden hotline is also an excellent resource, there to answer your questions, and it is not just for those of us who live in this part of the world.
 Their advice and expertise can help visitors from around the world.

 Seattle Public Utilities’ Natural Lawn and Garden Care website provides a variety of downloadable resources, including:

 Others that are helpful: